BossRighteous/MiSTer_Games_GUI/README.md

 Replace {} with your inputs

-**Assumes GroovyMiSTer core is installed and tested with bouncing logo**
+**Assumes GroovyMiSTer core is installed and tested with bouncing logo and Joystick Inputs are on**

 The script features some painfully long delays that will be tweaked, but can be changed via INI